AshutoshVJTI/esg-ai/frontend/README.md

-# Carbon Emissions Compliance AI - Frontend
+# Reggie - AI-Powered ESG Compliance Platform - Frontend

-This is the frontend application for the Carbon Emissions Compliance AI platform, built with Next.js, TypeScript, and Tailwind CSS.
+This is the frontend application for the Reggie AI-powered ESG compliance platform, built with Next.js, TypeScript, and Tailwind CSS.

 ## Overview

-The Carbon Emissions Compliance AI platform helps organizations monitor, analyze, and ensure compliance with carbon emissions standards.
+The Reggie AI-powered ESG compliance platform helps organizations monitor, analyze, and ensure compliance with ESG standards.
 This frontend provides an intuitive user interface for interacting with the platform's features.

 ## Features